dataset-cs-surveys/Crowdsmelling/README.md

 DESCRIPTION

 This repository contains the datasets, obtained in 3 years, resulting from the Crowdsmelling methodology.
 Each folder contains the datasets of the year, for the code smells Long Method, God Class, and Feature Envy.
+The file Exercise-Code smells detection (ESII 2020).pdf describes the exercise used in the validation of code smells.

 DATASET STRUCTURE
   - project	name